The Defiant, Midsumma Festival 2022 by Suzanne Balding

 - Is the venue sensitive to queer communities and identities?
 Does it have non-gendered bathrooms etc.

 - How accessible is the venue?
-Consider wheelchair access (including wheelchair accessible bathrooms), availability of hearing loop or other services, etc.
+Consider wheelchair access (including wheelchair accessible bathrooms), availability of a hearing loop or other accessible services.

 - How will this venue function if there are social distancing measures in place?
 What plans are in place if the restrictions change?
 And what is the venue’s policy on cancelling events?

 - Can you afford it?
 Will the income you are expecting from the project be enough to pay for the venue?